Stream-Processing-with-Kafka-Streams/workshop/lab4.md

     }
 ```

+As soon as you start to make use of the statefull methods used by Kafka, Kafka Streams will store intermediate results in kafka topics, as you will see being printed out in your log statements.

 For this exercise we will continue using `@StreamListener` and the `@Input(KstreamSink.INPUT`, but we are going to change the entire existing implementation.